OctopusDeploy/blog/blog/2021-08/ecs-milestone2/index.md

  - Octopus
 ---

 The [first ECS integration milestone in Octopus](https://octopus.com/blog/rfc-ecs-integration-with-octopus) is currently under development, and will deliver a new step and target to make it easy to deploy your first ECS service through Octopus.
-This first milestone will create and manage an opinionated CloudFormation template, freeing developers and administrators from writing what can be a fairly verbose template for themselves.
+This first milestone will create and manage an ECS service and task definitions for you via CloudFormation, freeing developers and administrators from writing what can be a fairly verbose template for themselves.

 However, one consistent piece of feedback we received early on from teams deploying to ECS was that they were already successfully managing existing ECS resources, either with manually created services, or through tools like Terraform.
 The challenge faced by these teams wasn't creating services, but updating them with new images as part of their CI/CD pipelines.

-For milestone two of our ECS integration, we are proposing a new step that updates existing ECS services without the need to take ownership of them through a CloudFormation template.
+For milestone two of our ECS integration, we are proposing a new step that updates existing ECS services without taking ownership of them.
 This gives teams with an established ECS cluster the opportunity to orchestrate the deployment of new image versions to their services while retaining control over how the resources are created.

 ## How we propose to support established ECS clusters